xd2287/transformers/docs/source/en/model_doc/layoutlmv2.md

 In addition, there's LayoutXLM, which is a multilingual version of LayoutLMv2.
 More information can be found on [LayoutXLM's documentation page](layoutxlm).

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [layoutlmv2](https://huggingface.co/models?other=layoutlmv2)

 ## Resources

 A list of official Hugging Face and community (indicated by 🌎) resources to help you get started with LayoutLMv2.
 If you're interested in submitting a resource to be included here, please feel free to open a Pull Request and we'll review it!
 The resource should ideally demonstrate something new instead of duplicating an existing resource.